Thanks for your interest in our Kita: Zebra International Kindergarten!

 Also, families pay an additional fee of 60 euros per month to cover extra food expenses(all organic lunches and afternoon snack), extra staff, Christmas bonuses, etc. The parents may vote to increase or decrease this according to the Kita’s financial needs.

 So, what can you do while you’re in the Pool?
 Stay informed by checking the website from time to time and drop us a line now and then to show us you’re still interested.
 That address again: email@example.com

 An important note: Regardless of what kita you are applying for, please tick the box on the Berechtigungsschein application that indicates that your language at home is überwiegend nicht deutsch (primarily non-German) if you can.
 Most of our families have English as a family language at home and therefore qualify, but many parents are not aware that the Kita receives additional funding— at no extra cost to you — if you check this box.

 So “überwiegend nicht deutsch” is an important checkbox on the Kita-Gutschein application.

 The Gutschein (“coupon”) or Berechtigungsschein (“certificate of authorization”) is an official document from the city of Berlin that authorizes you to government-subsidized childcare.
 The subsidy is pro-rated by income for younger children.
 The last year of kindergarten before a child attends school is free — paid for by the city of Berlin.
 You present the authorization papers to the kindergarten you join when you sign the contract for care.

-Note that Zebra is set up to provide care to kids with a Kitagutschein for 7-9 hours.
+Note that Zebra can only accept children with a Kita-Gutschein for 7-9 hours.